base/commerce-payments/docs/Refund.md

 ## Refund Collectors

 Modular refund collectors are used to source the liquidity for refunds.
-The implemented `OperatorRefundCollector` is aa simple example of this, relying on basic ERC-20 approval and sourcing refund liquidity from the operator's balance.
+The implemented `OperatorRefundCollector` is a simple example of this, relying on basic ERC-20 approval and sourcing refund liquidity from the operator's balance.
 Other refund collectors can be implemented that use any payment authorization mechanism to source refund liquidity.
 For example, an ERC-3009 or Permit2 refund collector could be designed to redeem authorizations from merchants and source liquidity directly from them for the purpose of refunds.

 ## Events